Siddharthbadal/Course-Registrar/README.md

 their students and courses data.
 Users can perform operations like create, read, update, and delete on data. users start with setting up a database either by  initializing the inbuilt dataset or can add his/her data.

+### Tools
 Course Registrar Command line interface is built with **Python and mysql** and also have used typer and rich libraries.
 Typer is a library for building CLI applications while rich is used to create highlighted and colored text and tables on the command line.

-Other Libraries used:
-    - Typer
-    - Rich
-    - MySQL Connector

-Few Operations to be performed:
+### Few Operations to be performed:

 - Add a student
 - Add a course and course prerequisite
 - Enroll and Un-enroll students
 - Set grades to mark completed
 - View top students and courses
 - Get a student transcript